NightlyCommit/twing/docs/intro.md

 Introduction
 ============

-This is the documentation for Twing, the TypeScript-written Node.js port of [TwigPHP](https://github.com/twigphp/Twig).
+This is the documentation for Twing, the TypeScript-written Node.js implementation of the [Twig Language][language-reference-url].

 The key-features are...